blackmann/blackmann.github.io/src/content/blog/stack-ethnicity.md

 Basically, most of the introductions are in the form of knowing a particular library or framework.
 To generalize, people have tagged themselves with frameworks/tools sub a [programming] language.
 It has mostly felt weird to me when people respond that way.
 Weirder when I am asked to respond with my stack.

 Like I said earlier, stacks are meant for projects not people.
-To identity with a few stacks must mean:
+To identify with a few stacks must mean:

 1. There are actually lots of projects that require the exact stack or
 2. You aim to attract very few opportunities requiring that stack